pv264/Interview/networking/monitoring1.md

 Averages are dangerous in observability because they hide the outliers.
 If 99 requests take 10ms, but 1 request takes 5,000ms (5 seconds), the average will look perfectly fine, completely hiding the fact that a user had a terrible experience.
 Percentiles expose those hidden failures.

 > **Senior Signal:** In enterprise SLA (Service Level Agreement) discussions, we rarely promise a p50 latency.
 We almost always guarantee a **p95 or p99** threshold (e.g., "p99 response time will be under 200ms").
 Showing that you understand *why* averages lie and why p99 matters for capacity planning and auto-scaling decisions is a huge plus in SRE/DevOps interviews!

+Threshold values are usually decided based on load testing, application SLA requirements, and system capacity.
+We gradually increase traffic during performance testing and observe metrics like P95 latency, CPU, memory, and error rate.
+The point where performance starts degrading becomes the baseline for alerting or autoscaling thresholds.
+These thresholds are later fine-tuned using real production traffic patterns.